JiashuaiLiu/JiashuaiLiu.github.io/index.md

 ## Education

-:mortar_board: Doctor of Engineering in Aerospace Propulsion Theory and Engineering, Beihang University, 2024
+* Doctor of Engineering in Aerospace Propulsion Theory and Engineering, Beihang University, 2024

-:mortar_board: Bachelor of Engineering in Automation, Northwestern Polytechnical University, 2018
+* Bachelor of Engineering in Automation, Northwestern Polytechnical University, 2018

 <br>